 #1.
 Then and Now.
 Post a past and present comparison of whatever takes your fancy.

 #2.
-Put together a gift guide and be as general (Baby's First Christmas) or as specific (Rainbow obsessed one-year-olds named Marianna) as you want.
+Put together a gift guide and be as general (Father's Day) or as specific (Rainbow obsessed one-year-olds named Marianna) as you want.

 #3.
 Connect with people - post an overview of your social media presence.

 #4.
 Who would you invite to your dream dinner party, and why?
 What would be on the menu, and what would the entertainment look like?
 You might even be able to turn it into a series of posts.

 #5.
 Give advice.
 Here's me telling you how to complain and get results for inspiration:

 #6.
 If you know a lot about something, make a guide to it.
 I regularly post guides to doll diversity and the weird and wonderful things you can find in miniature.

 #7.
 Humans are nosy creatures, give us a tour of your house.
 (Room / work space / single tidy looking shelf...)